 We were served with the Cameron complaint in early May 2016 and with the Vermilion complaint in early September 2016.
 The Louisiana Attorney General and the Louisiana Department of Natural Resources intervened in both the Cameron Parish suit and the Vermilion Parish suit.
 Shortly after the Complaints were filed, certain defendants removed the cases to the United States District Court for the Western District of Louisiana.
 In both cases, the plaintiffs filed motions to remand the lawsuits to state court, which were ultimately granted by the district courts.
 However, on May 23, 2018, a group of defendants again removed the Cameron Parish and Vermilion Parish lawsuits to federal court.
-The defendants also filed motions with the United States Judicial Panel on Multidistrict Litigation, or the MDL Panel, requesting that the Cameron Parish and Vermilion Parish lawsuits be consolidated with 40 similar lawsuits so that pre-trial proceedings in the cases could be coordinated.
-Thereafter, the defendants sought a stay of further proceedings until the MDL Panel rules on the motions for coordinated proceedings.
-The district court granted defendants' motion to stay.
-Plaintiffs again filed motions to remand the lawsuits to state court, but due to the stay orders issued by the district courts, no further action will be taken on the motion to remand until the MDL Panel issues its ruling on the motion for coordinated proceedings.
+In response, the plaintiffs again filed motions to remand the cases to state court.
+The removing defendants have opposed plaintiffs' motions to remand.
+The motions to remand remain pending, and further action in the cases will be stayed until the courts rule on the motions to remand.
+Also, shortly after the May 23, 2018 removal, the removing defendants filed motions with the United States Judicial Panel on Multidistrict Litigation, or MDL Panel, requesting that the Cameron Parish and Vermilion Parish lawsuits be consolidated with 40 similar lawsuits so that pre-trial proceedings in the cases could be coordinated.
+The MDL Panel denied the motion to consolidate the lawsuits.
 Due to the procedural posture of lawsuits, the cases are still in their early stages and the parties have conducted very little discovery.
 As a result, we have not had the opportunity to evaluate the applicability of the allegations made in plaintiffs' complaints to our operations and management cannot determine the amount of loss, if any, that may result.